NewPath-Consulting/Wild-Apricot-Press/wap_developer_guide.md

   * Displaying WA user data on the WP user profile
 * CRON jobs updating WA user data

-### `WA_API`
-This class manages the API calls to the WildApricot API.
-Each instance of the `WA_API` class requires the user’s access token and WildApricot account ID.
-(You can see this in the constructor of the class).

-After passing in the access token and account ID, the plugin can access data from WildApricot, including membership levels, groups, users, and more.

 ### `Log`
-This class manages debug logging for WAP.
+This class manages debug and error logging for WAP.

 It contains three main functions in its interface:
 * `wap_log_debug($msg)`
 * `wap_log_error($msg, $fatal = false)`
   * Pass in true after the log message to indicate a fatal error.
 * `wap_log_warning($msg)`

-Each of these functions is used to log a different type of error.
-Errors are logged automatically to a custom log file located in the WordPress website directory under `wp-content/wapdebug.log`.
+Each of these functions is used to log a different type of message.
+Log messages are logged automatically to a custom log file located in the WordPress website directory under `wp-content/wapdebug.log`.

 By default, all log messages are disabled except for fatal errors.
 They can be enabled in **WildApricot Press > Settings > Plugin Options**.